avdhut400/IndeHaven/README.md

   * Implemented **robust security middleware** throughout the application.
   * Optimized **media delivery** using Cloudinary for varied network conditions.

-## 🌟 Future Enhancements (Coming Soon)
+## 🌟 Future Enhancements (Work in Progress)

 We are continuously working on improving the platform.
-Upcoming features include:
+These upcoming features are currently in development:

-  * **🗨️ AI-Powered Chatbot:** To assist users during their session for quick inquiries and guidance.
+  * **💳 Payment Gateway Integration (WIP):** To enable smooth and secure rental transactions (form data for this is already stored in the DB to ease onboarding).
-  * **💳 Payment Gateway Integration:** To enable smooth and secure rental transactions (form data for this is already stored in the DB to ease onboarding).
+  * **🗨️ AI-Powered Chatbot (WIP):** To assist users during their session for quick inquiries and guidance.
-  * **📌 Real-time Notifications:** In-app and browser alerts for new chat messages.
+  * **📌 Real-time Notifications (WIP):** In-app and browser alerts for new chat messages.
-  * **🗺️ Intelligent Location Search:** Enhanced, location-based search capabilities for better property discovery.
+  * **🗺️ Intelligent Location Search (WIP):** Enhanced, location-based search capabilities for better property discovery.

 ## 📚 What I Learned